 Travel Writing is a LOT Like Writing a Journal Entry

 Correct me if I’m wrong, but I have reason to believe that it was done in order for you to relive a certain memory or event.
-And as you write that entry into your journal or diary, what you are actually doing is making a note of what you feel in that particular situation or memory.
+And as you write that entry into your journal or diary, what you are actually doing is making a note of what you feel in that particular situation or moment.